planetfederal/qgis-suite-plugin/doc/source/actions/postgis.rst

    * - Action
      - Description
+   * - Refresh
+     - Updates the contents of the database list.
    * - Add new connection
      - Adds a new PostGIS connection.
 The connection is not defined through the usual QGIS connection dialog, but a custom one: